polyswarm/django-searchable-select/README.rst

    class Blog(models.Model):
        tags = ArrayField(models.CharField(max_length=255), blank=True, default=list)

-Anf the mapping of the table where you have all the possible tags:
+And the mapping of the table where you have all the possible tags:

 .. code:: python